timm/misc/gawk/lean/CONTRIBUTE.md

 - Functions that return functions are usually iterators; i.e. things that LUA can call in a for-loop; e.g. `for x in fun() do`.
   Iterators keep track of some internal state and each time they are called, they return the next item.
 The loop terminates when the iterator returns nil.
 E.g. see `lib.items()` that returns a list in sorted key order.
+- No lonley ends.
+If a line only contains "end", consider appending it to the line above.

 ## Data standards
 - My csv files have a row one cntaining column names